 Figure 2.
-Species 1 dominance isocline where areas above line represent species 1 stocking and harvest combinations that allow species 1 to dominate.
-Areas below the isoclines represent scenarios where species 2 dominates.
-Species 1 is initially dominant and the management goal is to maintain this dominance.
-Solid line indicates scenario in which species 2 is not harvested, while the dashed line indicates a scenario in which species 2 is harvested at rate of 2.
+Isoclines here separate different outcomes for two management approaches.
+Species 1 dominates in areas above line.
+Areas below the isoclines represent outcomes where species 2 dominates.
+In this model experiment, species 1 is initially dominant and the management goal is to maintain this dominance.
+Solid line separates outcomes when the manager considers species interactions, while the dashed line separates outcomes where the manager only manages species 1.

-Investigation of the interactive effects of management on both species revealed that there are different, and sometimes counter-intuitive management interventions that can lead to similar outcomes.
-Consideration of species interactions allow managers to combine direct management action (i.e. stocking) with indirect action (i.e. managing a competitor).
-Strategies can be implemented by themselves or in combination to achieve the same outcome (Figure 3).
-The trade-off between stocking and harvest of competitor is consistent across different levels of harvest on the desired species; only the magnitude of management action necessary changes.
-At low levels of species 2 harvest, stocking can be used to maintain the stable state of the system.
+Investigation of the interactive effects of management on both species revealed that species 1 dominance can be maintained through diverse management actions when accounting for interspecific interactions.
+Consideration of species interactions allowed managers to combine direct management action (i.e. stocking) with indirect action (i.e. managing a competitor); these strategies can be implemented singly or in combination to achieve the same outcome (Figure 3).
+The trade-off between stocking and harvest of the competitor is consistent across different levels of harvest on the desired species; only the magnitude of management action necessary changes.
+At low levels of species 2 harvest, more stocking is required to maintain the stable state of the system in which species 1 remains dominant.
 Managers can decrease stocking effort by encouraging harvest of species 2 in order to maintain the stable state of a system.